B.A. (Hons) English, School of African and Asian Studies, University of Sussex, UK.

 I am completing a book manuscript which traces the relationships between medicine and mobility in colonial Mozambique.
 Two other research projects currently preoccupy me.
 One is focused on popular and official discourses about the moral and medical consequences of alcohol consumption in Mozambique over the 20th century.
 The other examines the role of international political solidarity movements in the development of public health and healthcare policy - a 'people's health service' - in newly independent Mozambique.

 I am the web editor for H-Net Luso-Africa and a Research Associate at the University of the Free State.
-I currently serve as the coordinator for the African Studies Program at St Lawrence University and teach courses on the histories of Africa, empire and public health.

 - Tuesday 12 pm - 1 pm, Friday 9 am - 11 am and by Appointment